 Categorize Your Pages Accordingly

 A WordPress category lets you group pages and posts together.
-When you write a post, you have the option to categorize it in one or more categories.
+When you write a post, you have the option to categorize it into one or more categories.

 A category allows Google to identify what your blog is about, and the readers to find the right type of content on your site.
 Categories are hierarchical, which means that you can add subcategories that are associated with the primary category.

 When you develop your categories and your content, you need to make sure that each category is approximately the same size as the rest.
 If you have a broad category, you need to divide it into at least two categories to make navigation and crawling easier.
 To avoid duplicate content, each of your categories and posts needs to have a unique title and description.

-For example, if you have an online apparel shop and a category page “Tracksuits,” you wouldn’t want to name and optimize each product page as “Tracksuit.”
+For example, if you have an online apparel shop and a category page called “Tracksuits,” you wouldn’t want to name and optimize each product page as “Tracksuit.”
 Instead, you’ll make each product page distinctive with a unique name and description, and place it in the “Tracksuits” category, to stop individual pages from competing against each other.

 Arranging your menus is the best way to keep your page categorization in place.
 Having a bad menu is not helpful for the users and additionally, leads to a high bounce rate (the percentage of visitors that leave your site after viewing just one page).

 Make sure that you have pages such as “About”, “Services”, “Blog”, and “Contact” on your main menu.
 But remember that an excellent primary menu is concise, it represents your entire site, and it’s intuitive.

 Internal Links That Follow Your Hierarchy

 Your site’s internal linking is vital if you want to make Google’s job of understanding your website more manageable.
 The more internal links a page or a post gets, the more priority it gets from search engines.